How to make customer service accessible

 When creating your policies:

-- make a list of what you do every day to provide customer service
+- make a list of what you do to provide customer service

 - identify, remove and prevent potential barriers for people with disabilities